in

-Gallery of enclosed patio ideas including cost, popular features and design styles.
+Gallery of enclosed patio ideas, including different materials, costs, popular features , and design styles.

-There are wonderful ways to enclose your covered patio which we will discuss in this article and still create a warm and welcoming indoor space, perfect for entertaining guests, family, and friends no matter the weather is, outside.
+There are wonderful ways to enclose your covered patio , which we will discuss in this article, and still create a warm and welcoming indoor spacethat is perfect for entertaining guests, family, and friends no matter the weather is outside.

 Enclosed Patio Designs

-Here are some popular types of patios with enclosed designs which will make your outdoor living space more comfortable, help better utilize this space, and at the same time look attractive.
+Here are some popular types of patios with enclosed designs that will make your outdoor living space more comfortable, help you better utilize this space, and, at the same time, look attractive.

-Glass enclosed patio with slanted roof A glass enclosed patio is one of the most popular types of design especially for patios because they allow you to feel like you are outdoors any time of year.
+A glass enclosed patio is one of the most popular types of covered designsbecause they allow you to feel like you are outdoors any time of year.

 You can choose between single or double-pane glass depending on your needs and budget.
-A framed-in double-pane insulated glass window and door rolling panels which enclosed your patio will create a place that is weather-resistant that you can enjoy all year long.
+A framed-in double-pane insulated glass window and door rolling panels that enclose your patio will create a place that is weather-resistant that you can enjoy all year long.

-Lattice enclosed patio Using a latticework screen enclosure lets you see the outdoor but at the same time gives you the privacy you need.
-Lattice screen made from cedar or vinyl are the most conventional material to use.
+Using a latticework screen enclosure lets you see the outdoors but, at the same time, gives you the privacy you need.
+Lattice screens made from cedar or vinyl are the most conventional materials to use.

-Another is the glass pane which is a great way to let natural light into your enclosed patio.
-If you want an innovative alternative to glass, choose a vinyl pane, they are light weight, durable and the best of all it cost a fraction of the price for glass pane.
+Another is the glass pane, which is a great way to let natural light into your enclosed patio.
+If you want an innovative alternative to glass, choose vinyl panes.
+They are lightweight, durable, and, best of all, cost a fraction of the price of a glass pane.

 Tropical Design

-Use lighter furniture pieces such as light wicker or wire pieces, simulate flowing water with a fountain or waterfall simulator and use it as a centerpiece or a wall feature.
+Use lighter furniture pieces such as light wicker or wire pieces, simulate flowing water with a fountain or waterfall simulator , and use it as a centerpiece or a wall feature.
+Incorporating comfortable seating, such as chairs with pillows, can make your space inviting for people to gather and socialize.

-Add tiki torches for a romantic and inviting light at night, include tropical plants such as bamboo, lush palm trees, orchids, and stones to create a variety of texture around your patio.
+Add tiki torches for a romantic and inviting light at night, and include tropical plants such as bamboo, lush palm trees, orchids, and stones to create a variety of textures around your room layout.

 Screened in Patio

-Screened in patio can be created by installing a specially engineered screen frame and rolling screen panels.
-It can block off glare from the sun and it is easy to maintain and very affordable.
+A screened in patio can be created by installing a specially engineered screen frame and rolling screen panels.
+It can block off glare from the sun, and it is easy to maintain and very affordable.

 Fence Enclosure

-Fence enclosure are usually built with wood which allows you to customize according to your need and design.
+Fence enclosures are usually built with wood , which allows you to customize them according to your needs and design.
 Reclaimed wood can also be used for a unique and rustic look.
-There is also vinyl fence enclosure that are available in the market.
+There is also a vinyl fence enclosure that is available in the market.
 See more privacy fence ideas here.

 Three Season Patio